Abhi-Tiw1/Multi-modal-mental-workload-assesment-tools/README.md

 These features were extracted for blood volume pulse, galvanic skin response, skin temparature.
 Similar features were extracted for breathing with added features of breathing rate, spectral ratio and centroids.

 Finally, for RR series derived from the ECG signal, standard time and frequency domain features were used.

+## Dataset
+The dataset is now publicaly avalible with a dataset paper:
+- Albuquerque, Isabela, Abhishek Tiwari, Mark Parent, Jean-François Gagnon, Daniel Lafond, Sebastien Tremblay, and Tiago Henrique Falk.
+"WAUC: A Multi-Modal Database for Mental Workload Assessment under Physical Activity."
+Frontiers in Neuroscience 14 (2020): 1037.

+## Note on EEG processing
+I have not included the EEG processing pipeline codes as I used a colleagues pipeline.
+The general EEG features extraction and analysis pipeline was:
+**Pre-processing**
+- wavelet ICA was used to clean the data
+- This was followed by band decomposition in the standard δ, θ, α, β, and γ1 bands.
+- Band powers from the various bands was used as a features